nopnop2002/esp-idf-remote-hd44780/README.md

 # esp-idf-remote-hd44780
-Control the HD44780 using HTTP.
+Control the HD44780 using HTTP/MQTT.
 I use [this](https://github.com/UncleRus/esp-idf-lib) library.
 It's great work.